In this meditation session I’ll share my best Letting Go meditation script.

 3: [5 minutes – 10 minutes] Close your eyes and meditate on your breath

-As a meditation teacher, I always recommend that you start your meditations with mindful breathing (Buddhist Anapanasati).
+As a meditation teacher, I usually recommend that you start your meditations with mindful breathing (Buddhist Anapanasati).
 The reason is that you need to begin to relax your mind before you can truly meditate.
 You can’t just go from your regular attached existence to non-attachment (Buddhist nekkhamma, from the Pali canon).
 You need to relax and open your mind.
 That’s why mindful breathing is so helpful.

 4: [5 minutes] Continue to breathe mindfully while also labelling your thoughts and detaching from them

-Naturally, when we are doing a meditation script for letting go, we need some idea of what we are letting go of.
-The main thing you are letting go of is thoughts, feelings, and beliefs.
+When we are doing a meditation script for letting go, we are letting go of thoughts, feelings, and beliefs.

 To let go of emotions, thoughts, beliefs, and feelings, observe them and label them.
 Notice how thoughts and feelings come into your conscious awareness and then dissipate.
 Their coming and going is normal.
 They are not permanent.
 They are ethereal.
 Observe your thoughts and feelings as though they were just abstract things floating by you.